-&lt;sup>144 580 F.3d 688 (8th Cir.
+F.3d 688 (8th Cir.
 2009).

-&lt;sup>147 Id. at 691 ("The District has a lengthy history of involvement in desegregation litigation.
+Id. at 691 ("The District has a lengthy history of involvement in desegregation litigation.
 In 1982, the Little Rock School District sued the District, the North Little Rock School District, the State of Arkansas, and the Arkansas State Board of Education, seeking consolidation of the three Pulaski County school districts as a remedy for allegedly unconstitutional efforts to maintain racially segregated schools.
 This court affirmed the district court's finding that the District acted to perpetuate segregation by, among other things, failing to meet staff hiring goals.
-In response to our decision, the District negotiated a settlement agreement with the other school districts, which we eventually ordered the district court to approve." (citations omitted)).
+In

-for assistant principal.
+The School District claimed that its hiring policies were "promulgated in response to court orders requiring the District to desegregate and implement procedures that would make the District attractive to minority students, teachers, and administrators."
+The School District's hiring plan indicated that it would recruit candidates "to develop a racially diverse pool of applicants."
+The District also used "biracial committees" to conduct interviews for certain positions, including those for assistant principal.
 Moreover, the posting for two job applications included the following language: "THE DISTRICT WILL MAKE SPECIAL EFFORTS TO EMPLOY AND ADVANCE WOMEN, BLACKS, AND HANDICAPPED PERSONS."
 The School District further published a hiring goal of "having at least one minority administrator at each elementary school and attaining a ratio of black administrators in the District in proportion to the ratio of black certified personnel in the District in the preceding year."
+152